ToxicFrog/steamtools/README.txt

 It cannot distinguish between normal games, DLC, free trials, and beta tests;
 all of these will show up in the list.

 Related to the above, there's no way to permanently ignore a game.
-This too may come in a future version.
+This may come in a future version.